5atchm1n/GNL_Tester_42/README.md

 check **test_out** for output and diff file

-#### this does not test if your output is perfect !
+####  :x: this does not test if your output is perfect :x:!
-#### it allows you to test your output !
+#### it allows you see your functions output !

-the diff file compares the output of your functions with each other.
+:bangbang: the diff file compares the output of your functions with each other.

-output is generated without -fsanitize=address
+:sos: output is generated without -fsanitize=address

--fsanitize=address check is done seperate and output to mem_error if FAIL
+:sos: -fsanitize=address check is done seperate and output to mem_error if FAIL

-Use this to easily verify and compare the output of your function.
+:helicopter: Use this to easily verify and compare the output of your function.